loiane/angular-extension-pack-vsce/README.md

 This extension pack packages some of the most popular (and some I find very useful) VS Code Angular extensions.

-These are all the extensions I recommend using for my [free Angular training in Portuguese](http://loiane.training/).
+These are all the extensions I also recommend using for my [free Angular training in Portuguese](http://loiane.training/).

 ## Extensions Included